nuxeo/nuxeo-drive/docs/dep/2019-01 Generate a unique test environment during the setup.md

 As of now, tests are calling the `NuxeoDrive.SetupIntegrationTests` operation to create users and workspaces.

-With the future move to OpenShift for testing ([NXDRIVE-1435](https://jira.nuxeo.com/browse/NXDRIVE-1435)), we will encounter errors because 3 OSes will talk to the server at the same time.
+With the future move to Jenkins X for testing ([NXDRIVE-1435](https://jira.nuxeo.com/browse/NXDRIVE-1435)), we will encounter errors because 3 OSes will talk to the server at the same time.
 It will break everything as users and workspaces are the same everywhere.

-Before that move to OpenShift, we need to tweak tests setup to:
+Before that move, we need to tweak tests setup to:

 - create needed user for each tests;
 - create the workspace based on the OS name and the test name/function/whatever (we should keep it short for OS path limits);